 - Year-end projection based on your current pace

-- Monthly sparkline showing all twelve months with height scaled to the peak month
+- Monthly chart showing all twelve months with height scaled to the peak month

 04How baselines work

 Projections compare your actual pace to a baseline.
 Steps use your step goal from Apple Health.
 Workouts use your weekly workout frequency.
 Active energy uses your Apple Health average.
-Meals use your recent logging rhythm or a default of three per day.
+Meals use your recent logging rhythm when there is enough eligible history, with a simple fallback when there is not.

 If a projection looks off, the baseline is usually the cause.
-Update your activity level in Coach Context and confirm Apple Health permissions are flowing.
+Confirm Apple Health permissions are flowing, then check whether your workout frequency, activity level, and recent meal logging rhythm still match your current routine.

 05Connection to badges and streaks